UL-Benchmarks/technical-test/README.md

-## Technical Test
-UL Benchmarks technical test
+# UL Benchmarks technical test

-## How to run:
+### How to run:

- - run 'npm install'
+1. run 'npm install'
- - run 'npm start'
+2. run 'npm start'
- - use one of the addresses generated
+3. use one of the addresses generated